Online applications for jobs and internships in investment banking and investment

 The numerical reasoning tests only require you to use simple mathematical functions (multiply, divide, etc) but you will be doing so in quite complex ways and under time pressure.

 Tests typically have a set number of problems to work through in a tight time limit: typically around 20 questions in 20 minutes.
 However, don’t assume you’ve failed if you don’t finish the last one or two.
 If you’ve got them all right, you’ve probably got a high enough score – and may have done better than a friend who completed all the questions but made errors.

 Candidates typically take the same tests regardless of the role they are applying for.
 However, for different roles different tests can be more or less important.
 For example, for a trading role a high score on a numerical reasoning test may be more important than a high score on a verbal reasoning test, whereas this may not be the case for a role in operations.

-You can practise psychometric tests in advance via providers such as SHL Direct and Kenexa.
-Many university careers services also have practice tests you can take.
-A small number of employers, eg Barclays’ investment banking arm, include basic practice tests on their recruitment websites.
+You can practise psychometric tests in advance.
+Many university careers services have practice tests you can take and a small number of employers include basic practice tests on their recruitment websites.